The Great Marathon Mythby Ian Kemp

 In 490 BC, the first battle for democracy was fought at the Greek village of Marathon.
 Though overwhelmingly outnumbered by an invading Persian horde, the citizen-soldiers of Athens won and preserved the classical Greek way of life.
 Legend has it that the Athenian messenger Phidippides ran twenty-five miles to Athens, carrying news of that stunning victory.
 The modern marathon commemorates his feat.

-The version I was brought up on (fed by TV commentators at the Olympics I'm sure) had Pheidippides (or Phidippides or Philippides) calling "victory" before dying at the completion of his run - as recounted on the Ancient Olympics FAQ Page:
+The version I was brought up on came from TV commentators at the 1968 & 1972 Olympics.
+This was as Galloway said, but also had Pheidippides (or Phidippides or Philippides) calling "victory" (Greek: "Nike") before dying at the completion of his run.
+This British Olympic Commentator version of the story is recounted on the Ancient Olympics FAQ Page:

 The traditional origin of the marathon comes from the story how a herald named Phidippides ran the 26 miles from Marathon to Athens to announce the Greek victory and died on the spot.

-The Athenian Navy fought at marathon?
-Well never mind let's press on.
-Algis' Timelines of History has a fourth variation - in this one Pheidippides runs a double marathon, but this time his run is BEFORE the battle of Marathon not after it:
+Algis' Timelines of History has a rather different variation on the story - in this one Pheidippides runs a double marathon, but this time his run is BEFORE the battle of Marathon not after it:

 An even more embellished telling from Wood Middle School has Pheidippides running from Marathon to Sparta (140 miles), then back (140 miles), then to Athens (25 miles) at which point he collapsed and died after gasping 'rejoice'.